List of Nintendo DS accessories: Flash Cartridges

 Flash Cartridges are devices used for running software on the DS not hard-encoded into a cartridge, such as homebrew games, homebrew software, listening to music, viewing pictures or documents, other not-officially available functions, and virtual versions of the software on official cartridges, which were often stored on removable media such as an SD card.
 There are many DS flash cart variants on the market.
 Although they are still compatible with the DS, Slot 2 flash carts originally intended for the Game Boy Advance have been superseded by more modern DS flash cards which use Slot 1, such as the N-Card, M3, Supercard, EZFlash Vi, G6DS Real, DSTT, Acekard, and CycloDS Evolution.

 GBA Movie Player

 The GBA Movie Player plays films and music from flash memory cards, and comes in both SD and CF versions.

-NoPass devices

-Datel introduced to the market the first of the aforesaide passthrules cards, dubbed "NoPass" by the homebrewing community.

-It functions similarly to the PassMe, and unlike previous generations, does not need an official game card or an SRAM-enabled storage device.
-This opens up the option of using the Game Boy Advance Movie Player with newer-firmware Nintendo DSs.